Bealby/grandpas-pocket-watch-shop/README.md

 - The contact form was guided by a tutorial at
   [Learn Django](https://learndjango.com/tutorials/django-email-contact-form).

-- The Date Picker used for the Services Appointment Form was inspired by a post at [Stack Overflow](https://stackoverflow.com/questions/34063300/enable-only-current-week-days-in-bootstrap-datepicker) , which helped in creating a suitable Date Picker for Crispy Forms in the Services App.
+- Support to fix the Date Picker selecting only certain date periods was taken from [Stack Overflow](https://stackoverflow.com/questions/34063300/enable-only-current-week-days-in-bootstrap-datepicker)

 - The blinking icon feature in the Services app was taken from an idea provided by [HTML Online](https://html-online.com/articles/blinking-text-css-animation/).